andrew/ultimate-awesome/README.md

 - [awesome-drupal](https://github.com/nirgn975/awesome-drupal) - Useful resources for Drupal CMS 💧.
 - [awesome-ros-deliberation](https://github.com/ros-wg-delib/awesome-ros-deliberation) - A curated list of awesome tools and libraries for deliberation in ROS 2.
 - [awesome-auto-graph-learning](https://github.com/THUMNLab/awesome-auto-graph-learning) - A paper collection about automated graph learning.
+- [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.
+- [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.
 - [awesome-engineering-path](https://github.com/92bondstreet/awesome-engineering-path) - A curated list of engineering ladder, path and compensation frameworks.
 - [awesome-3D-point-cloud-attacks](https://github.com/cuge1995/awesome-3D-point-cloud-attacks) - List of state of the art papers, code, and other resources.
 - [awesome-azure-devops](https://github.com/johnlokerse/awesome-azure-devops) - An awesome list of Azure DevOps content created by Microsoft or the Community!.